betafcc/dtsr/README.md

 ### Overview

-**dtsr** (Declaration TypeScript Runner) lets you evaluate types from a TypeScript declaration file (`.d.ts`) or directly from an inline expression.
+**dtsr** (Declaration TypeScript Runner) lets you evaluate types from a TypeScript declaration file (`.d.ts`), a normal TypeScript (`.ts`, `.tsx`) or directly from an inline expression.
-You can think of it as a quick way to “run” your type-level logic without the usual compile-time friction.
+You can think of it as a quick way to “run” your type-level logic instead of hoping that hovering a symbol in VSCode will not truncate the type beyond recognition.

 ### Usage